tobixdev/rdf-fusion/README.md

 ## Comparison with Some Other SPARQL Engines

+Considering RDF Fusion for a project of yours?
+Great!
+This section is intended to give you an idea if RDF Fusion is a good fit for your project.

+We believe the combination of the following aspects makes RDF Fusion stand out from other open-source SPARQL engines:

+- Integration with the larger Arrow and DataFusion communities
+- Extensibility is a primary goal, both based on DataFusion's infrastructure and SPARQL-specific extension points
+- A columnar query engine based on DataFusion
+- If you come from Arrow / DataFusion, a query engine architecture that you're already familiar with :)

 Here is a short comparison with other open-source SPARQL engines.

 - [Apache Jena ARQ](https://jena.apache.org/) is a well-known SPARQL engine written in Java.